Nako8k/azure-IAM-lab/README.md

 maintain.
 Adding or removing a user from a group instantly updates their permissions without touching role assignments.
 <br /><br />
-- <b>Least privilege in practice</b> — The difference between Owner and
-Contributor is the ability to manage access.
-Giving developers Contributor instead of Owner means they can build and manage resources but cannot grant themselves or others elevated permissions.
+- <b>Least privilege in practice</b> — I had learned that the difference between Owner and Contributor is the ability to manage access.
+Giving developers the role of Contributor instead of Owner means they can build and manage resources but cannot grant themselves or others elevated permissions or access.
 <br /><br />
-- <b>Licensing gates key security features</b> — Conditional Access with MFA
+- <b>key security features</b> — Conditional Access with MFA
 enforcement requires Azure AD Premium P1.
-This was a real world lesson in how enterprise security features are tiered behind licensing, something worth understanding before designing a security architecture for an organisation.
+Because of this I was unable to document my experience, however this is still a real world lesson in how enterprise security are tiered behind licensing, understanding this before designing a security systems for an organisation will save time and provide insight.
 <br /><br />
 - <b>CLI vs Portal</b> — Creating users through the CLI is significantly faster
-for bulk operations but requires careful attention to UPN formatting.
-The Portal is more forgiving but impractical at scale.
+for bulk operations but requires careful attention to formatting.
+The Portal is more forgiving but slower compared to the CLI, personally I have no preference and enjoyed using both system.